tzachar/local-highlight.nvim/README.md

 Specify the highlighting group to use for the word under the cursor.
 Defaults to `nil`, which means "Do not apply any highlighting".

+## `debounce_timeout`

+The number of milliseconds to wait after a `CursorMoved` event fires to start the highlighting process.
+The default is `200`, meaning that we will only start highligting `200` milliseconds after the last `CursorMoved` event (last meaning all other events were less than `200` milliseconds apart).

 ## `file_types` and `disable_file_types`